TeamHG-Memex/agnostic/docs/design.rst

     zero_balance_constraint

 Each migration has been named by taking its path (relative to the ``migrations`` directory) and removing the ``.sql`` suffix.
-If any file does not have a ``.sql`` suffix to begin with, then it is ignored.
-The names are sorted, case insensitive so that they will always be applied in a deterministic order.
+Files without a ``.sql`` suffix are ignored.
+The names are sorted (case insensitive) so that they will always be applied in a deterministic order.

 .. danger::